 Oh boy, we have two high cards!
 We'll hold both of them,

-Queen.
-True, we're only gonna get three more cards for a potential
+or a Queen.
+True, we're only gonna get three more cards for a

-match rather than four this way, but our odds are still better for
+potential match rather than four this way, but our odds are

-making our pair.
-We might also get a full house if we're lucky.
+still better for making our pair.
+We might also get a full house

 Wow, three high cards!
 Well, hold your horses there, cowboy.
 We don't hold all three.
 That's because if we did then it would be impossible to get a full house.
 When we have three unsuited high cards, we'll take the lowest two -- in this case the Jack and the Queen.
 This is #13 on our list above.